MULoc/MULoc/README.md

 #### Using ESP32-S3

-1. Connect the ESP32-S3 and your PC to the same LAN.
+1. Connect the ESP32-S3 and your PC to the same WLAN.
 2. Configure the PC's IP address and UDP port in the ESP32-S3 firmware.
 3. Collect UWB raw data by setting up a UDP server on the PC: